solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 #### Parameters:

 - `<string>` - transaction signature as base-58 encoded string
+- `<string>` - encoding for each returned Transaction, either "json", "jsonParsed", "base58" (*slow*), "base64".
+If parameter not provided, the default encoding is "json".
-N encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
+  "jsonParsed" encoding attempts to use program-specific instruction parsers to return more human-readable and explicit data in the `transaction.message.instructions` list.
 If "jsonParsed" is requested but a parser cannot be found, the instruction falls back to regular JSON encoding (`accounts`, `data`, and `programIdIndex` fields).
 - `<string>` - (optional) encoding for the returned Transaction, either "json", "jsonParsed", "base58" (*slow*), or "base64".
 If parameter not provided, the default encoding is JSON.

 #### Results: